AlexKhymenko/ngx-permissions/README.md

 export class AppRoutingModule {}
 ```

-When `PermissionGuard` service will be called it would expect user to have either `ADMIN` or `MODERATOR` permissions to pass him to `home` route.
+When `NgxPermissionsGuard` service will be called it would expect user to have either `ADMIN` or `MODERATOR` permissions to pass him to `home` route.

 [//]: <> (> :bulb: **Note**
           > Between values in array operator **OR** is used to create alternative.
 If you need **AND** operator between permissions define additional `PermRole` containing set of those.